 Intel® VMD is technology on to root ports of Intel® Xeon® Scalable processors, which redirects NVMe* SSD insertion and removal PCIe bus events to storage aware drivers.
 These events previously had to be handled, with varying degrees of success, by a combination of system BIOS and Operating System.
 Intel VMD ensures a smooth add and removal of NVMe* drives from the PCIe* bus, ensuring uptime and serviceability.

 Having the ability to hot plug an NVMe SSD isn’t enough.
 You have to be able to determine which drive to service in a sea of thousands of drives in just a single data center aisle.
 Intel® VMD also supports the activation of the status LED on the NVMe SSDs.
 This is critical to knowing which drive needs serviced.
 This drive light specification (SFF-8489) has existed for years supporting SAS and SATA devices through a Host Bus Adaptor (HBA).
 Intel® VMD brings this functionality to NVMe SSDs.

 Intel® VMD is a robust solution to NVMe SSD hot plug, but its unique value is that Intel is sharing this technology across the ecosystem.
 Intel® VMD has been made available to the ecosystem which includes; system OEMs/ODMs, BIOS writers, PCIe* switch vendors, SSD vendors, and OS and ISV vendors.

 Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
-No computer system can be absolutely secure.
+No product or component can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.com.au.